mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 There is a guide provide by research on the Coolest Project which contains case studies [@quinlan_how_2018], This is referenced in work by Quinlan and Sentance [@quinlan2020ideas]  on entry points.

-Beyond this guide, the challenge provides structure in the use of themeed categories which guide participation.
+Beyond this guide, the challenge provides structure in the use of themed categories which guide participation for example in the Coolest Project the themes of 2025 were: Scratch, Games, Web, Mobile apps, Hardware, Advanced  programming, Artificial Intelligence.
+And
 Another format of challenge which also provides support is that of the game jam.

+Some game making competitions draw on the wider concept of a game jam to help structure the process of making a game.

 ### Educational Game Jams